Time To Be Careful With New Gold Inc. (NGD) Stock

 The latest trade, Performances and Moving Averages give us the following Picture

-The share price of New Gold Inc. (AMEX:NGD) dipped -1.66% to close Wednesday’s market session at $1.78, lower as compared to yesterday’s close.
-The stock price fluctuated between $1.78 and $1.83 throughout the trading session with the volume trading being 4190758 shares, which represented a significant variation when compared to the three months average volume of 7.50 million shares.
-The firm’s stock price fluctuated 4.09% within the last five trades and -1.11% within the last 30 trades, which was a significant change from the beginning of this year.
-Despite the fact that the share price decreased -14.01% in the last 6 months and -14.01% was subtracted to its value over the previous 3 months.
-NGD stock is trading at a margin of 4.37%, 3.95% and -1.48% apart from the 20-Day, 50-Day and 200-Day Simple Moving Average prices.
+The share price of New Gold Inc. (AMEX:NGD) raised 0.57% to close Tuesday’s market session at $1.76, higher as compared to yesterday’s close.
+The stock price fluctuated between $1.72 and $1.78 throughout the trading session with the volume trading being 7065599 shares, which represented a significant variation when compared to the three months average volume of 7.20 million shares.
+The firm’s stock price fluctuated -2.76% within the last five trades and -1.12% within the last 30 trades, which was a significant change from the beginning of this year.
+Despite the fact that the share price decreased -14.56% in the last 6 months and -7.37% was subtracted to its value over the previous 3 months.
+NGD stock is trading at a margin of 3.20%, 3.25% and -3.07% apart from the 20-Day, 50-Day and 200-Day Simple Moving Average prices.

 What Does New Gold Inc.’s Profitability and Valuation Ratios Tell Us About the Stock?